Flight control surfaces: Development

-The Wright brothers are credited with developing the first practical control surfaces.
-It is a main part of their patent on flying.
-Unlike modern control surfaces, they used wing warping.
-In an attempt to circumvent the Wright patent, Glenn Curtiss made hinged control surfaces, the same type of concept first patented some four decades earlier in the United Kingdom.
-Hinged control surfaces have the advantage of not causing stresses that are a problem of wing warping and are easier to build into structures.
+The Wright brothers are credited with developing the first practical control surfaces, registered as a part of their patent on flying.
+While elevator and rudder were used to control the pitch and the yaw, early aircraft had trouble controlling the roll of the flight.
+The Wright brothers used wing warping, a technique where the outer trailing edges of the wing were manipulated to control the roll.
+However, this technique put additional pressure on the wings, making it more prone to structural failure.
+In an attempt to circumvent the Wrights' patent, Glenn Curtiss developed hinged movable surfaces called ailerons, attached to the wings, which helped controlling the roll of the aircraft.
+These hinged control surfaces have the advantage of not causing stresses that are a problem of wing warping and are easier to build into structures, and have since become a standard in fixed wing aircraft.